Fracture toughness: Grain boundaries

 The presence of grains in a material can also affect its toughness by affecting the way cracks propagate.
 In front of a crack, a plastic zone can be present as the material yields.
 Beyond that region, the material remains elastic.
 The conditions for fracture are the most favorable at the boundary between this plastic and elastic zone, and thus cracks often initiate by the cleavage of a grain at that location.

 At low temperatures, where the material can become completely brittle, such as in a body-centered cubic (BCC) metal, the plastic zone shrinks away, and only the elastic zone exists.
 In this state, the crack will propagate by successive cleavage of the grains.
 At these low temperatures, the yield strength is high, but the fracture strain and crack tip radius of curvature are low, leading to a low toughness.

+Additionally, the lack of plastic deformation at low temperatures results in minimal energy absorption before fracture, making the material highly susceptible to sudden and catastrophic failure.
+This brittle behavior is particularly critical in structural applications, where impact loading or stress concentrations can rapidly initiate fracture.
+The ductile-to-brittle transition temperature (DBTT) defines the temperature below which a material exhibits this brittle nature, and in BCC metals, it varies based on factors such as impurity content, grain size, and alloying elements.
+Engineering solutions, such as grain refinement or controlled heat treatments, are often employed to lower the DBTT and improve low-temperature toughness.
+Furthermore, external factors like strain rate and triaxial stress states can exacerbate brittleness, making careful material selection crucial for applications operating in cold environments.

 At higher temperatures, the yield strength decreases, and leads to the formation of the plastic zone.
 Cleavage is likely to initiate at the elastic-plastic zone boundary, and then link back to the main crack tip.
 This is usually a mixture of cleavages of grains, and ductile fracture of grains known as fibrous linkages.
 The percentage of fibrous linkages increase as temperature increases until the linkup is entirely fibrous linkages.
 In this state, even though yield strength is lower, the presence of ductile fracture and a higher crack tip radius of curvature results in a higher toughness.

+Additionally, the increased plasticity at elevated temperatures enhances energy dissipation during crack propagation, further improving material toughness.
+The transition from brittle to ductile fracture is also influenced by strain rate and microstructural factors, such as grain size and phase composition.
+Materials with finer grains tend to exhibit higher resistance to crack initiation due to increased grain boundary interactions.
+Furthermore, oxidation effects at high temperatures can play a role in altering crack behavior, either enhancing or reducing toughness depending on the material and environmental conditions.